 The Monrow Yorke Diamonds Promise to Customers

 At Monroe Yorke Diamonds, all diamonds have been vetted and adhere to the requirements of the Kimberley Process.
-Monroe Yorke Diamonds take their position in the world of diamond retailing and their commitment to their customers very seriously and they can assure them that at no time has a 'blood' or 'conflict' diamond ever entered the selection of superb and stunning diamonds in their showrooms or in their online store.
+Monroe Yorke Diamonds take our position in the world of diamond retailing and our commitment to our customers very seriously and we can assure them that at no time has a 'blood' or 'conflict' diamond ever entered the selection of superb and stunning diamonds in our showrooms or in our online store.

-To see their exquisite collections of conflct free certified diamond engagement rings, diamond wedding bands and anniversary rings, go to www.mydiamonds.com.au.
-Alternatively, contact one of their professional diamond experts on 1300 66 55 20, who will guide you on your journey to your very special piece of diamond jewellery.
+To see our exquisite collections of conflct free certified diamond engagement rings, diamond wedding bands and anniversary rings, go to www.mydiamonds.com.au.
+Alternatively, contact one of their professional diamond experts on 1800 766 567, who will guide you on your journey to your very special piece of diamond jewellery.